Keirua/purger/README.md

 where filename is the location of a file containing the urls that you want to flush, one url on each line.

+If you wannt to know how many urls still remain in the queue and have to be flushed, just run :

+    ./console status